octopize/avatar-docker-compose/docker/deploying-on-single-instance.md

 ## Objective of this document

 This documents lays out how to deploy the stack on a single instance.
-For env-specific information (per client, our demo instance, etc.), checkout [Deploying prod](./deploying-prod.md).

 ## Manual